-HP is slowly but surely building back the name that made it a widely beloved PC maker back in the day.
-And, it’s done so with laptops, the same brand of mobile workhorses that were thought to be dead just a few years ago.
-But, thanks to the advent of Windows 10 and convertible laptops that no longer suck, even the best HP laptop is getting better every day.
-These days, we’ve seen HP become a company concentrating on design flair rather than cheapness.
+HP is slowly but surely rebuilding the name that made it such a respected PC manufacturer back in the day.
+And, it’s done so with laptops, the same brand of mobile workhorses that were thought to be extinct just a few years ago.
+But, thanks to the advent of Windows 10 and convertible laptops that don’t suck, even the best HP laptop is getting better every day.
+In 2018, we’ve seen HP transform into a company concentrating on design flair rather than cheapness.

 In some ways, this means the reintroduction of its increasingly prominent ‘privacy filter,’ called SureView, to an ever-expanding range of devices.
 In others, it equates to the gorgeous gold trimmings we’re seeing on HP’s high-end offerings, like the HP Spectre line of Ultrabooks and 2-in-1s.
 To help you find the best HP laptop for your demands, we’ve gone hands on with a wide range of hardware, narrowing our picks down to the 5 best HP laptops on the market in 2018.

 1. HP Spectre x360

 The perfect hybird laptop

 CPU: 8th Gen Intel Core i5 – i7 | Graphics: : Intel HD Graphics 620 | RAM: 8GB – 16GB | Screen: 13.3-inch, FHD (1,920 x 1,080) – UHD (3,840 x 2,160) | Storage: 256GB – 1TB SSD

 Over the last few years, HP has been perfecting its flagship 13-inch convertible laptop – and it’s been one of our favorite 2-in-1 laptops for a few years running.
 It features perfectly slim bezels and it’s lightweight enough to use as a tablet comfortably.
 As a regular notebook, you won’t find many with a better keyboard, brighter display or two Windows Hello biometric solutions.